Business Travel, Two Years Later: Moving On from Lockdown

-That’s a big factor to consider, especially during the “Great Resignation” and increased competition for talent – but it also puts your people first, and treats them as more than just traveling assets.
+That’s a big factor to consider, especially during the “Great Resignation” and increased competition for talent – but it also puts your people first, and treats them as more than just travelling assets.

 Longer trips and reduced environmental impact

-Rather than making more trips, we expect fewer flights in favor of longer stays.
-Corporate travelers seeking to reduce their carbon footprint, and companies engaging in ESG initiatives, will be keen to accommodate for this.
+Rather than making more trips, we expect fewer flights in favour of longer stays.
+Corporate travellers seeking to reduce their carbon footprint, and companies engaging in ESG initiatives, will be keen to accommodate for this.